ikos23/docker-mockserver/README.md

 * Provide your expectations for MockServer in  `deploy/initializerJson.json`.
 * Run `mvn clean package` to get the image `docker-mockserver-img:1.0-SNAPSHOT` .
 * Create a container using it.
-Remember to expose port 1080 (MockServer run on this by default).
+Remember to expose port 1080 (MockServer runs on this port by default).
 * Need more configs (or to change some defaults) - check Dockerfile :)

 Having your container up and running means MockServer should be available